-Sweden has a world class healthcare system which is generally very affordable for the patient.
+Sweden has a world-class healthcare system that is generally very affordable for the patient.
 Should you happen to fall ill during your stay, you are in good hands.

-The Swedish language homepage has a useful search tool (under “Hitta vård”) where you can find the locations of health centres (vårdcentral), out-of-hours clinics (jourcentral), hospitals (sjukhus) and dental care providers (tandvård).
+The 1177 homepage in Swedish has a useful search tool (under “Hitta vård”) where you can find the locations of health centres (vårdcentral), out-of-hours clinics (jourcentral), hospitals (sjukhus) and dental care providers (tandvård).

-Here you will find a list and contact details for all health centres in West Sweden: 1177 – vårdcentral Västra Götaland.
+You can find a list and contact details for all health centres in West Sweden in the link below.

 If you are ill during weekends or after hours and need to see a doctor, you can visit an out-of-hours clinic or local emergency clinic known as a Jourcentral or Primärvårdsakuten.
 You can go along without making an appointment, although you are recommended to call first.
-Here you will find a list and contact details for the out-of-hours clinics in West Sweden: 1177 – jourcentral Västra Götaland.
+Here you will find a list and contact details for the out-of-hours clinics in West Sweden.

 You can buy prescription and non-prescription medications at your local pharmacy (apotek).

-If you come from an EU or EEA country or Switzerland, and have a European Health Insurance Card (EHIC), then you are entitled to emergency care at the normal fee (about SEK300).
+If you come from an EU or EEA country or Switzerland and have a European Health Insurance Card (EHIC), then you are entitled to emergency care at the normal fee (about SEK 300).
 If you don’t have an EHIC, then you may have to pay the entire cost, which can be expensive.
-If you obtain non-emergency care and do not want to pay more than the normal fee (SEK100-300), you must have a certificate indicating that your country of origin will pay the rest.
-Otherwise you will have to pay the full cost for your treatment.
+If you obtain non-emergency care and do not want to pay more than the normal fee (SEK 100-300), you must have a certificate indicating that your country of origin will pay the rest.
+Otherwise, you will have to pay the full cost of your treatment.

 If you come from most countries outside the EU, EEA and Switzerland, you will have to pay the entire cost of emergency or any other type of care.
 We recommend that you arrange your own health insurance.